asmasonomics/asmasonomics.github.io/courses/2026-11-20_Genomics3_Workshop5_scRNAseq.markdown

 ### Introduction to the material
 <p align="justify">
 Raw scRNAseq data can be massive (>200M reads per file is standard), so we're starting with data which has already been mapped and quantified to the gene level.
 In this workshop you will work exclusively in <code>R</code>, but using RStudio (nice and familiar), but still on the Linux system.
-The workshop is aimed towards the dual-boot Linux machines in G/N/169, but in theory you <i>could</i> do this analysis on a Windows machine.
+The workshop is aimed towards the dual-boot Linux machines, but in theory you <i>could</i> do this analysis on a Windows machine.
 We <b>do not</b> recommend this however, as working on the managed machines means you have access to all the data, any workshop-required R libraries have been installed for you already, and you have increased computational power working on Linux rather than Windows.<br/><br/>
 In the workshop you will start with genome-mapped data.
 You will perform QC and filtering to keep only high quality and informative cells.
 You will perform dimension reduction, clustering, community annotation, differential expression, gene set enrichment analysis and functional annotation - lots of graphs.<br/><br/>
 If you choose to base your final report on <i>this</i> workshop, you will need to expand/adapt the analysis in the workshop to some related, but different data we have provided.
 The bioinformatic approach will be very similar, but you will need to address an appropriate question for your chosen dataset, and bring in the relevant biology.
 More details on these options are at the end of the workshop material.<br/><br/>
 </p>